 Call to Make Changes

-I am sure many disappointed people will be moved to other very nice properties in the Bahamas, but you should call in as soon as possible to make changes to your reservation if you are in the effected time period (May 1st-June 30th).
+I am sure many disappointed people will be moved to other very nice properties in the Bahamas, but you should call in as soon as possible to make changes to your reservation if you are in the affected time period (May 1st-June 30th).

 I am sure Hyatt will open a beautiful and successful resort in the Bahamas soon, but it’s cutting it awfully close (just three weeks) to inform customers that they will not be staying at their property.